Note

 Confirm that the Read permission for User Entity UI Settings is set to the User level (a yellow circle with a wedge-shaped segment).

-If the security role is missing this permission, the system administrator will need to change this setting by clicking or tapping on it.
+If the security role is missing this permission, the system administrator needs to change this setting by selecting it.

-In some cases, users are not automatically provisioned into environments.
+In some cases, users aren't automatically provisioned into environments.

-If a user meets all access requirements but is still missing from an environment, the user may fall into one of the following cases:
+If a user meets all access requirements but is still missing from an environment, the user might fall into one of the following cases:

-Users with only Office licenses (with Dataverse plan enabled) will not be pre-provisioned into environments.
+Users with only Office licenses (with Dataverse plan enabled) won't be pre-provisioned into environments.

-Owners of Azure AD groups that are associated with environments will not be pre-provisioned.
+Owners of Microsoft Entra groups that are associated with environments won't be pre-provisioned.

-Members of Azure AD groups that are part of a Group Team created for the Azure AD group will not be pre-provisioned.
+Members of Microsoft Entra groups that are part of a Group Team created for the Microsoft Entra group won't be pre-provisioned.

-Users will not be pre-provisioned into Microsoft Dataverse for Teams environments.
+Users won't be pre-provisioned into Microsoft Dataverse for Teams environments.
+For more information, see Users not added automatically in Dataverse.

-As mentioned above, there are cases where users are not provisioned automatically.
-Additionally, there may be delays in reflecting the users' latest status in environments.
-In such cases, adding or refreshing specific users on demand can be helpful.
+As mentioned earlier, there are some scenarios where users aren't provisioned automatically.
+Also, environments might experience delays in showing the users' latest status.
+In these situations, adding or refreshing specific users on demand can help.

-Just-in-time (JIT) user provisioning: When users access an environment URL, access requirements are checked at the time of sign-in and qualified users are added to the environment.
+Just-in-time (JIT) user provisioning: When users access an environment URL, the system checks access requirements during sign-in and adds qualified users to the environment.

-User impersonation call: Impersonation call triggers a JIT sync for the user.
-See How to impersonate a user.
+User impersonation call: An impersonation call triggers a JIT sync for the user.
+For more information, see How to impersonate a user.

-Add users in the Power Platform admin center: Admins can add or refresh users.
-See Add users to an environment.
+Add users: Administrators can add or refresh users in the Power Platform admin center.
+For more information, see Add users to an environment.

 Connectors: See Power Platform for Admins.

-Power Automate template: See Force Sync Azure Active Directory Group members to specified CDS instance.
+Power Automate template: See Force Sync Microsoft Entra Group members to specified CDS instance.

 Known issue

-The check for the presence of security roles assigned to a user only checks for roles directly assigned to the user and can't currently check for roles inherited through group team memberships.
+The system currently checks only for security roles assigned directly to a user.
+It doesn't check for roles inherited through group team memberships.